 Personal hygiene is essential life skill required of all students at Camdenton High School.
 Inappropriate hygiene habits can contribute to the spread of disease and create an unhealthy environment in a school.
 Students are expected to be clean and free of odor while at school, and students should bathe and shampoo regularly as well as use deodorant on a daily basis.
 Hair must be combed, clean, and well groomed.
-Mo-hawk type haircuts are unacceptable.
-Male students must be clean shaven at all times, unless a student has a medical excuse from a doctor.
-Sideburns should not be lower than the bottom of the earlobe, and a student's hands and nails must be clean (example: wash after leaving work, physical education, and the vocational classes).
+Student's hands and nails should be clean (example: wash after leaving work, physical education, and the vocational classes).
 If it becomes apparent that a student is violating this section on personal hygiene, the student may be required by faculty and/or administration to bathe, shampoo or groom prior to returning to the classroom.
 If such a request is made, an attempt shall be made to keep the request confidential.